ALIYA2Group/Mod20_Segment_1/README.md

 * Description of the communication protocols:

-Create direct messages for only team members in Slack:
+We created a message group for direct messages with team members in Slack.
-Establish a daily meetup time for everyone:
+Establish a daily meetup time for everyone: Monday & Wednesday after class.
-Communication protocol in case of an emergency: whom to contact, whether an emergency message should be sent through Slack or email, and so forth.
+Communication protocol in case of an emergency: Slack group message

 * Individual Branches:
 There is one branch for each team member as follows: